Matt Llano

-Matt Llano (born August 1, 1988) is an American long distance runner who competes in half marathon and marathon events.
+Matthew Llano (born August 1, 1988) is an American long distance runner who competes in half marathon and marathon events.
 He represented his country at the 2014 IAAF World Half Marathon Championships.

 Running career

 High school

 Matt Llano was a fourth-place finisher at 2005 Maryland 4A State Cross Country Championship and an eighth place finisher at the 2004 Maryland 4A State Cross Country Championship representing Broadneck High School.
 He finished behind high school teammate Matthew Centrowitz Jr. as a Junior and Senior to lead their team to Maryland Public Secondary Schools Athletic Association state team titles.
 By the time he graduated from Broadneck, he had been named in the All-County selection on two occasions.

 Collegiate

 Matt Llano was an All-American in cross country for the Richmond Spiders in 2010.
 Matt earned 10k All-American status on the track.
 Matt finished third at the 2007 USA Junior outdoor national championships at IU Michael A. Carroll Track & Soccer Stadium IUPUI in Indianapolis, Indiana in the 10,000 meters with a time of 31:19.03 to earn USATF Jr. All-America honors.